dchandra1985/portfolio/_posts/2018-01-11-Explore Scatter Plot.md

 import matplotlib.pyplot as plt
 ```

+Python libraries for interactive plots
 ```python
 from ipywidgets import interact, widgets # for interactive plotting from IPython.display import Image # for display the image import matplotlib.patches as mpatches # for creating the plotting legends
 ```

+%matplotlib is a magic function in IPython.%matplotlib inline sets the backend of matplotlib to the 'inline' backend.
+With this backend, the output of plotting commands is displayed inline within frontends like the Jupyter notebook, directly below the code cell that produced it.

 ```python
 %matplotlib inline
 ```

 ```python
 # Read the csv file using pandas